- $100M Book Club

 🔥 The power insight

-Mindset Triggers means recognizing what situations activate your fixed vs growth responses
+Mindset Triggers means recognizing which situations flip you into fixed or growth mode

 🧸 Example